 Yes, soft mattresses are better for side sleepers.
 Soft mattresses cushion your shoulders and hips, bearing the weight of your body in the side sleeping position.
 This cushioning prevents aches in the shoulder and hip regions.

 Use a soft mattress topper.
 This mattress accessory is used to firm up a soft mattress or soften a firm mattress.
 Mattress toppers are 2 to 4 inches thick.
 Look for soft mattress toppers, such as memory foam, cotton, or wool.
 Place this soft topper on your mattress for extra contouring, and pressure relief.

-Soft mattresses usually require additional layers of foam than their firmer counterparts.
+Soft mattresses usually require additional layers of foam than their firmer counterparts, or other cushioning materials inside a pillow top or Euro top mattress.
 The extra materials make soft beds more expensive.
 Mattress prices depend on the materials used and sleep technologies included in them.

 When buying a soft mattress it’s best to research extensively for a good deal.
 But don’t compromise on mattress quality while looking for a deal.
 A mattress is an investment towards your health.
 If you don’t get the best mattress for yourself, you compromise on sleep quality.
 Poor sleep quality affects your productivity and health.